-Introduction to Azure HDInsight and the Hadoop and Spark technology stack
+What is Azure HDInsight and the Hadoop technology stack

-This article provides an introduction to Azure HDInsight.
+This article provides an introduction to Apache Hadoop on Azure HDInsight.
 Azure HDInsight is a fully managed, full-spectrum, open-source analytics service for enterprises.
 You can use open-source frameworks such as Hadoop, Spark, Hive, LLAP, Kafka, Storm, R, and more.

 Apache Hadoop was the original open-source framework for distributed processing and analysis of big data sets on clusters.
 The Hadoop technology stack includes related software and utilities, including Apache Hive, HBase, Spark, Kafka, and many others.